-Gerald Jampolsky, M.D. and Diane Cirincione-Jampolsky, Ph.D., the founders of Attitudinal Healing International, are married and have lectured and consulted together for 30 years in over 60 countries as well as throughout the United States on the power of change, Attitudinal Healing, loss, grief, death and other life transitions, interpersonal relationships, and education and business as they affect both our personal and professional lives.
+Gerald Jampolsky, M.D. and Diane Cirincione-Jampolsky, Ph.D., the Founders of Attitudinal Healing International, are married and have lectured and consulted together for 40 years in 61 countries as well as throughout the United States on Attitudinal Healing, the power of change, Attitudinal Healing, loss, grief, death and other life transitions, interpersonal relationships, and education and business as they affect both our personal and professional lives.
 They continue to work cross-culturally and globally.
 While working with and learning from people worldwide, they have both been the recipients of numerous international awards including:

 |2018||Mindful Heroes Award||San Francisco, CA|

 |2015||Ellis Island Medals of Honor||New York City, NY|